JA Skills Challenge with Zurich International

 Students will work in teams to solve a real life business challenge.
 Each workshop will have a different theme.
 Each team will work with a volunteer mentor or a JA member of staff.

 Teams are asked to present their idea to a panel of judges.
-The judges will then decide which team has come up with the best solution and award a prize.
+The judges will then decide which team has come up with the best solution and each member of the winning team will be awarded a £50 cash prize.

 If a child is not confident in presenting there are other ways in which they can support their team.

 If your child is attending with a friend, it is likely they will be put into separate groups to help them meet new people and develop their communication skills.
 It will mean that all students are in the same position and do not feel left out.